PawseySC/singularity-containers/_episodes/05-build-deffile.md

 3. One last notable feature is the ability to use PGP keys to **sign and verify** container images.
 In this way, users of 3rd party containers can double check that the image they're running is bit-by-bit equivalent to the one that the author originally built, largely reducing the possibility of running containers infected by malware.
     You can find more on this topic at the [Sylabs docs on signing and verifying containers](https://sylabs.io/guides/3.3/user-guide/signNverify.html).

-### Singularity *vs* Docker builds

-We'll discuss how to build an image with Docker in a dedicated episode.
-For now, let's just point out some of the advantages when building with one or the other tool.
-This will hopefully inform on which tool is best suited for you, depending on your specific context.

-#### Singularity
-* Single file image, can be handled as any other file
-* Ability to sign/verify images
-* Unambiguous container usage modes, via distinct keywords: `exec`, `shell`, `run`, `instance` (see episode on GUI applications)

-#### Docker
-* Compatibility: image format can be run by all existing container engines
-* Quick development: layered image format allows caching, for reduced build time during repeated builds

 ### Useful base images